-Because many practice pads are bouncy, it’s often easy to rely on bounce-stroke to pull off rudiments and diddles at quicker speeds.
+Because many practice pads are bouncy, it’s often easy to rely on bounce-strokes to pull off rudiments and diddles at quicker speeds.

 While you can get away with this on a practice pad, when applied to a drum kit, for example, this is rarely the case.

 It would appear that the Josh Dun practice pad is no longer being made.
 I cannot find it for sale anywhere online.